jaantollander/masters-thesis/content/40_methods.md

 [Does jobstats only count succesful file operations?]

+Job stats does not count cached operations.
+For example, there may be more close than open operations counted.

 We have the following operations for MDTs.
 We keep their `samples` values and omit the other counts.